Last Wednesday night my dad and I sat on the steps of our front porch watching a storm roll in, as Missourians do.

 As I sat with my dad on our front porch, I realized I’d never asked him what he went through that day in May.
 He told me he can still see the funnel coming up our street when he closes his eyes.
 He was the last one down the stairs carrying our elderly German Shorthaired Pointer, Belle, as every window in our house began to break from the weight of the storm.

 Once the lightening let up enough leave the basement, my dad didn’t miss a beat.
 He found the other men in the neighborhood and set out on a neighborhood watch-style triage to find anyone injured or trapped under debris.
 He helped a woman who had recently moved to Missouri — who happened to be pregnant — out of the wreckage of her house.
-My dad said he remembered the photographer shooting my neighbors helping the woman down the street to the safe house that had been created in my next door neighbor’s neighborhood.
+My dad said he remembered the photographer photographing my neighbors helping the woman down the street to the safe house that had been created in my next door neighbor’s neighborhood.
 He didn’t want to be in the frame.

 My dad is one of the most positive people I know.
 I can’t remember a single day that my dad has shown a bad mood.
 He chooses to look at the bright side of things and allows everyone around him to feed off of that effervescence.
 I will never be able to put my love for my dad into words.

 He is a dentist, a father, a brother, a son, a friend, a hero and a part-time weatherman.
 I wouldn’t change a thing.